DriveX-devs/asn2c/README.md

 by the compiler.

     asn1c -EF <module-to-test.asn1>             # Check semantic validity
+# Difference from asn1c

+asn2c is a branched version of asn1c, designed to compile the new IEEE 1609.2.1 ASN.1 files that were not initially supported by asn1c. asn2c include a verbose way to check the dependencies of the ASN.1 files processed.

 # Model of operation

-The asn1c compiler works by processing the ASN.1 module specifications in several stages:
+The asn2c compiler works by processing the ASN.1 module specifications in several stages:
+1. During the first stage, the preproccessing layer analyze all the ASN.1 files and and checks for dependencies or for not supported structures.

-1. During the first stage, the ASN.1 file is parsed.
+2. During the second stage, the ASN.1 file is parsed.
    (Parsing produces an ASN.1 syntax tree for the subsequent levels)
-2. During the second stage, the syntax tree is "fixed".
+3. During the third stage, the syntax tree is "fixed".
    (Fixing is a process of checking the tree for semantic errors, accompanied by the tree transformation into the canonical form)
-3. During the third stage, the syntax tree is compiled into the target language.
+4. During the fourth stage, the syntax tree is compiled into the target language.

 There are several command-line options reserved for printing the results after each stage of operation: